pixlee/android-sdk/README.md

                 // (Optional) if you use multi-region, you can set your region id here to get photos, a photo, and products available in the region. val regionId:Int? = null // replace this value with yours PXLClient.regionId = regionId

+                // (Optional) if you need to change timeouts of APIs, you can do it with these.
+                PXLClient.apiTimeoutRead = null // the default is 60 seconds
+                PXLClient.apiTimeoutConnect = null // the default is 60 seconds
+                PXLClient.apiTimeoutWrite = null // the default is 180 seconds
             }
         }
         ```